nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 #### Info we need in order to help you

 - (PHP) error_log contents
+- (Visibility) Screenshots of it
-- (WHMCS) Module Debug Log contents
+- (WHMCS) Module Debug Log contents*
 - (Configs) WHMCS/PHP/Module/Proxmox/etc
 - (PVE) Logs from Proxmox Host (pveproxy etc)
+- (Network) Proof WHMCS Server can talk to PVE OK
 - (Reproduction) pvesh/etc variants of failing calls

-The more info/context you provide up-front, the better.
+The more info/context you provide up-front, the quicker & easier it's fixed!

+\* Debug: Make sure you enable Debug Logging in the Module Settings, as needed.

-Please note that this is FOSS and Support is not guaranteed.
+**Please note that this is FOSS and Support is not guaranteed.**

-This module is licensed under the GNU General Public License (GPL) v3.0.

 ## 🔄 UPDATING: Patching the Module 🔄